TruncatedDinoSour/armour/doc/d/SNAPI-0.md

 | `0xc1` | `V_VERSION`     | Yes.  | Versions of SNAPI the server supports separated by commas. | Unsupported SNAPI version: The server does not support the SNAPI version.                            |

 Fatal errors are errors that instantly close the connection.

+## Performance and security

+The protocol works on pDB, so it's not fast as a whole entity.
+Although, as a protocol, it uses ChaCha20-Poly1305 encryption algorithm and BLAKE2-family hashing algorithms, meaning it is pretty fast and efficient.

+Security-wise, it is a pretty secure protocol, although may be a bit tricky to implement due to requirements of SOQL and cryptographic measures.

 ## HTTPS (WSS) API